7RU7H/Archive/Development/Software-Development-Paradigms/Software-Development-Lifecycle.md

 # Software Development Lifecycle

-As with all Development Philosophy, consider the [[Development-Philosphy-Disclaimer]] first.
+As with all Development Philosophy, consider the [[Development-Philosophy-Disclaimer]] first.

 Software Development Lifecycle (SDLC) is a DevOps concept and its aim is to:
 - Provide analysis of each phase